kiali/k-charted/README.md

 It consists in a Go library and a TypeScript / React library.
 The Go code:

-- Provides a service that loads dashboards from Kubernetes resources and fill them up with timeseries data from Prometheus.
+- Provides a service that loads dashboards from custom Kubernetes resources and fill them up with timeseries data fetched from Prometheus.
-- Includes some helper to use as an HTTP endpoint handler
+- Includes some helpers to use as an HTTP endpoint handler

 The TypeScript code:

 - Provides Dashboards as React components, with two available implementations: one using Patternfly 3 (ie. C3 charts), the other Patternfly 4 (ie. Victory charts).
-- The data model used for these components is exactly what is returned from Go.
+- Of course, the data model used for these components is exactly what is returned from Go.
+So no extra manipulation is required.

 ## Usage